In this section, we have leaflets for the Bariatric Surgery department. Please only read the materials on the advice of your clinician.

 To qualify for assessment for surgery you are required to have attended and completed a Specialist Weight Management Service.

 This leaflet aims to help you to gain a broader understanding of the brain and body’s stress response and how this may contribute to difficulties eating after bariatric surgery.

 Mindfulness has been shown to help with a number of physical and psychological difficulties including: type 2 diabetes, chronic pain, binge and emotional eating, depression, anxiety and stress.

-This booklet is designed to give you an overview of some of the most common psychological risks associated with bariatric surgery... read more
+This booklet contains a brief overview of the most common psychological risks associated with bariatric surgery.

 Please read this booklet carefully.
 It is important you know and understand this information before deciding whether bariatric surgery is the right thing for you, at this time.